Homepage

 LITERARY MAGAZINES & ANTHOLOGIES

-“After Dark,” forthcoming in The Keeping Room, Minerva Rising Press (2023).
+“After Dark,” The Keeping Room, Minerva Rising Press (2023).

-“How I Became a Stewing Chicken,” Gyroscope Review, Issue 21-4 Fall Crone Power (2021).
+“How I Became a Stewing Chicken,” Gyroscope Review, Issue 21.4 Crone Power (Fall 2021).

-“Inventory,” The Shore Poetry (Fall, 2021).
+“Inventory,” The Shore (Fall 2021).

 “How to Peel an Egg,” The Broad River Review, 50th Anniversary Issue (2018).